Thai labor and employment laws: All you need to know

 6. Employers need to fulfill employees’ leave entitlements

-Employees under Thai labor law are entitled to various forms of leave, including annual leave, sick leave, and maternity leave.
-Following a year of service, the minimum annual leave is six working days.
+Under Thai labor law, employees are entitled to various forms of leave, including annual leave, sick leave, and maternity leave.
+The minimum annual leave is six working days following a year of service.
 Sick leave, on the other hand, can be taken up to 30 working days per year with pay.
-For female employees, maternity leave entitlement is 98 days, with 45 of these days compensated.

-Additionally, certain employment protections and rights are only applicable to employees, not independent contractors.
-Maintaining accurate classifications safeguards your business operations and promotes a fair workplace.
+Additionally, certain employment protections and rights apply only to employees, not independent contractors.
+Maintaining accurate classifications safeguards business operations and promotes a fair workplace.

 7. Be aware of severance pay and termination rules to avoid legal implications